Underworld: The Eternal War

-Underworld: The Eternal War (also known as Underworld: The Game) is a 2004 top-down shooter video game based on the action film Underworld, which was released in 2003.
+Underworld: The Eternal War (also known as Underworld: The Game) is a 2004 top-down shooter video game based on the 2003 action film Underworld.
+It was originally planned to be released alongside the movie on Xbox and PC.
+Both versions were cancelled at some point.

-Story
+Plot

 The storyline revolves around the eternal war between the vampires and lycans, and as the player, they can choose the side they are teaming with.
 The players can choose the movie's main character, the vampire Selene, or the lycan Raze and also choose between a selection of other vampires, other Lycans or the hybrid.

 The player is tasked with taking to the battlefields where they must accomplish missions, whether protecting someone, killing someone, getting an item from somewhere, or simply attacking everyone.
 Using different weapons, the player slaughters enemies throughout the action-based gameplay.